-Text Delimited File: A common format for structured data exchange whereby a text file contains fielded data where the fields are separated by a specific ASCII character and also usually contain a header line that defines the fields contained in the file.
+Text Delimited File: A common format for structured data exchange whereby a text file contains fielded data, separated by a specific ASCII character and also usually containing a header line that defines the fields contained in the file.
 See Field Separator or Field Delimiter.